 Glaucoma occurs when fluid produced in the eye is unable to exit the eye through the trabecular meshwork in the drainage angle.
 As a result, the fluid builds up and the intraocular pressure rises, threatening to damage the optic nerve.
 Although glaucoma cannot be completely cured, and any vision lost to the disease cannot be recovered, laser therapy is a great way to stop further damage.

 Laser glaucoma surgery is designed to help fluid drain from the eye to stabilize intraocular pressure.
 It is often recommended when eyedrops fail to produce the desired effects, although sometimes it is suggested as an initial treatment.
-At American Eye Associates, our San Diego glaucoma treatment team offers a few different laser surgeries.
+At American Eye Associates and California Retina Associates, our glaucoma team offers a few different laser treatments.

 Laser trabeculoplasty is designed for cases of open-angle glaucoma, where the drainage angle is clogged but not completely closed.
 A special laser is applied to the drainage tissue in the eye, located where the iris and the cornea meet.
 The laser creates chemical and biological changes in the tissue that help fluid exit the eye.
 As a result, intraocular pressure should lower over the next few months.